s7techlab/cckit/extensions/pinger/README.md

 and know some information.

 CCKit provides `pinger` extension for implementing ping opportunity in Hyperledger Fabric chaincodes.
-When chaincode will be pinged, you get information about invoker, hit certificate and time.
+When chaincode will be pinged, you get information about invoker, his certificate and time.

 Pinger implemented in two version: